noisebridge/donate.noisebridge.net/README.md

 # Noisebridge-donate

-# This repo is out of date -- donate.noisebridge.net has been migrated to Python.
-The code is at https://github.com/noisebridge/python-nb-donate/ and it is deployed with ansible in https://github.com/noisebridge/infrastructure/
+# This repo is obsolete

+**donate.noisebridge.net has been migrated to Python.**

+**The code is at https://github.com/noisebridge/python-nb-donate/ and it is deployed with ansible in https://github.com/noisebridge/infrastructure/**

 [![CircleCI](https://circleci.com/gh/noisebridge/donate.noisebridge.net/tree/master.svg?style=svg)](https://circleci.com/gh/noisebridge/donate.noisebridge.net/tree/master)